aws/amazon-ecs-cli/README.md

 INFO[0018] Started container... container=bf35a813-dd76-4fe0-b5a2-c1334c2331f4/log desiredStatus=RUNNING lastStatus=RUNNING taskDefinition="privateImageApp:1"
 ```

- The within your new task definition `privateImageApp:1`, the container definitions for both `web` and `log` should have your "my-registry.example.com" secret as a `credentialsParameter` and the `executionRoleArn` will be "myTaskExecutionRole"
+ The within your new task definition `privateImageApp:1`, the container definitions for both `web` and `log` should have your "my-registry.example.com" secret as a `credentialsParameter`.
+The `executionRoleArn` field will be the role we created in the previous step, "myTaskExecutionRole".

  Other options:
  * to use an ecs-registry-creds output file from outside the current directory, you can specify it in with the `--registry-creds <value>` flag